 Hotel Vermont: Local Luxurious Lodging

 You might have an idea of what life is like in Vermont; rustic barns, green mountains, sprawling meadows, farm-to-table fresh food and artisan crafts.
 Now picture a hotel that has captured all of that in one luxury property.
 The Hotel Vermont has done a remarkable job of bringing our landscape into the hotel.
 It is truly one of a kind.
-From the reclaimed wood floors, to the slate walls, the flannel blankets, the handmade vases and the bark pencils, you are sure to feel right at home in this unique space.
+From the reclaimed wood floors to the slate walls, the flannel blankets, the handmade vases and the bark pencils, you are sure to feel right at home in this unique space.
+The Hotel Vermont is one of the best places to stay in Vermont.

 Families will enjoy accommodation choices like king rooms with a twin trundle bed, a queen/double or a spacious one bedroom suite like the one we stayed in.
 There is ample room for our family of four.
 The 700 square foot space has a king platform bed, large living room (separated from the bedroom with sliding doors) a Queen sleeper sofa, a kitchenette with wet bar, microwave, refrigerator, and two huge LED TVs.
 There was plenty of space to add a roll-a-way as well.
 The beds are topped with the coziest Vermont patchwork flannel blanket from Johnson Woolen Mills.
 There is a guest pantry located on each floor.
 There you will find complimentary coffee, tea, and other refreshments that made by local Vermont producers.